 Up to four onboard detectors are available.
 Veh 5 is activated by default.
 For Veh 6 - 8, click on Activation required and follow the directions to purchase and activate any of these detectors.
 Use the ACTIVATION screen for this.
-Once an onboard detector is activated, the ACTIVATION screen for this.
-Once an onboard detector is activated, the ACTIVATION screen for this.
-Once an onboard detector is activated, the ACTIVATION screen for this.
-Once an onboard detector.
+Once an onboard detector is activated, the Activate button appears next to the Veh #.
+Click on it to activate that onboard detector.
 If for any reason an activated onboard detector malfunctions, you can use the same button to deactivate it and choose another onboard to activate (this will also require a wiring change on the TSP to match the new onboard detector selected).